Did an Airline Lose Your Luggage? Here's What You Should Do Immediately

 Airlines have to deal with multiple issues every day, and it is easy for problems such as lost luggage to fall through the cracks.
 To prevent this, keep checking in, but do so in a polite way.
 Getting angry or frustrated with stressed workers will not get you back your luggage any faster.

-Travel insurance will cover some—if not all—of your losses if your luggage goes missing for a certain length of time or if it is permanently lost and cannot be located.
+Travel insurance will cover some or all of your losses if your luggage goes missing for a certain length of time or if it is permanently lost and cannot be located.

 You will probably not be able to get compensation for the full price of your lost bags, but you can make sure to get as much reimbursement as possible by setting a claim with the airline.
 Be honest about how much your luggage is worth—your claim may be completely denied if you make up an amount larger than its actual worth.

 You can Buy A Car At the Dealership Like A Pro.
 Here's How You Can Be Prepared.